charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 The workflow works like this:

 - The **picture server** holds a list of AI prompts, each with its associated images, stored in a SQLite database.
-For our setup, this is hosted on Home Assistant, but it could easily run on any Docker hosting service.
+For our setup, this is hosted on Home Assistant as an Add-on, but it could easily run on any Docker hosting service.
 - Every night, the **desktop computer** checks the picture server for prompts that need images.
 For all of those prompts, the desktop computer generates new images and sends them to the server.
 - The **ESP32-powered picture frame(s)** follow a sleep schedule, staying off for 24 hours and waking up at 4 am.
 When it wakes up, it requests a picture, displays it, and then goes back to sleep.
 - The **Raspberry Pi-powered picture frame(s)** host an API for displaying images, so you can send live notifications or images directly to the frame.